-KAAD Germany Research Fellowship Programme (Masters & PhD) for Developing Countries 2018/2019
+KAAD Germany Fellowship Programme 2020/2021 (Masters & PhD) for Developing Countries

 KAAD is working with partner countries in the regions mentioned below to provide scholarship opportunities to citizens who are interested in research.
 There are so-called Partner Committees in these countries and applications are channelled via them.
 Applications from other countries can be considered only in exceptional cases.

 Application Deadline: 30th June 2020 for the September academic session.

 Watch the Video explaining how to apply for the KAAD Fellowship

 Eligible Countries: Countries in Africa, Asia, the Middle East or Latin America.
 Countries in Africa include: Ghana, Ethiopia, Kenya (with Uganda and Tanzania) and Zimbabwe.

 To be taken at (country): Germany.
 There is also the possibility for Master-scholarships at local universities.

 Eligible Field of Study: There is no specific subject-preference.
 However, the selection board has often given preference to courses and subjects that they felt to be of significance for the home country of the applicant.
 This holds true especially for subjects of PhD-theses.
 There is therefore a certain leaning towards “development oriented” studies – this does however not mean that other fields (cultural, philosophic, linguistic, etc.) can not be of significance for a country and are ruled out.